 IV.
-HIGHLIGHTED FACTS ABOUT THE PROGRAM'S WORK

-- Since 1968, the NCNPR has operated the only federally funded marijuana growing facility in the nation.
+HIGHLIGHTED FACTS ABOUT THE PROGRAM'S WORK - Since 1968, the NCNPR has operated the only federally funded marijuana growing facility in the nation.
 In addition, scientists at the school have been involved in numerous studies on the plant.
 Several licensing agreements with NEMUS Biosciences have been reached in the last two years with technologies deriving from the marijuana program. - The Food and Drug Administration's Center of Excellence on Botanical Dietary Supplements Research is located within the NCNPR.
 This center develops new scientific approaches and techniques that enhance the quality and safety of dietary supplements.
-The work involves collaborative research, scientific exchange and training for FDA personnel, academic scientists and industry representatives.
+The work involves collaborative research, scientific exchange and training for FDA personnel, academic scientists and industry representatives. - Sponsored by the Waters Corporation, a Natural Products Training Center was launched by the NCNPR to provide training for industry technical and regulatory personnel on approaches for analytical approaches to ensure the quality and safety of botanical supplements.

-- Sponsored by the Waters Corporation, a Natural Products Training Center was launched by the NCNPR to provide training for industry technical and regulatory personnel on approaches for analytical approaches to ensure the quality and safety of botanical supplements. - The National Center for Cannabis Research and Education has focused efforts on sponsoring Policy Talks, working with the Mississippi Cannabis Patients Alliance, the state Department of Health, and other stakeholders to facilitate the implementation and evaluation of the state cannabis program. - Since January 2011, the CPMM's Medication Use Outcomes Research Program team has operated the Mississippi Evidence-Based Drug Utilization Review Initiative (MS-DUR).
+- The National Center for Cannabis Research and Education has focused efforts on sponsoring Policy Talks, working with the Mississippi Cannabis Patients Alliance, the state Department of Health, and other stakeholders to facilitate the implementation and evaluation of the state cannabis program. - Since January 2011, the CPMM's Medication Use Outcomes Research Program team has operated the Mississippi Evidence-Based Drug Utilization Review Initiative (MS-DUR).
 MS-DUR is the retrospective drug utilization review agent for the Mississippi Division of Medicaid (DOM).
 In addition to providing routine DUR activities, the program is working with several bureaus and the executive director's office at DOM to conduct analyses to support policymaking, fraud detection, and development of new services and reimbursement strategies. - Pharmacies are an important small business in the state of Mississippi and are critical to the access and provision of health care nationally.
 Activities in the CPMM's Pharmacy Entrepreneurship Program include research to understand innovation in today's pharmacy practice and the development of health care nationally.
 The program also includes initiatives to assist community pharmacies in adapting to today's environment by providing advice to practices that are struggling to remain viable. - The Pii Center conducts interdisciplinary drug and polymer research that provides endstage pharmaceutical products directed at therapeutic conditions, vaccines, antidotes and wound care.
-Utilizing cutting-edge Hot-Melt Extrusion technology, the center collaborates with private industry, government and academia to develop new, improved and expanded drug delivery systems. - The Pii Center is capable of performing a wide range of formulation development activities to facilitate commercialization of pre-approved active pharmaceutical ingredients, new molecular entities, drug products and inactive ingredients. - The Center for Clinical and Translational Science will provide the support needed to move discoveries from the National Center for Natural Products Research and other research programs in Mississippi into clinical trials and ultimately into practice and community settings.
-This support will allow us to conduct all phases of research at our institution, maintaining the intellectual property rights to those discoveries.
-Through this work and by translating important research into practice and community settings, we will increase health care options and improve care for patients in Mississippi.
+Utilizing cutting-edge Hot-Melt Extrusion technology, the center collaborates with private industry, government and academia to develop new, improved and expanded drug delivery systems. - The Pii Center is capable of performing a wide range of formulation development activities to facilitate commercialization of pre-approved active pharmaceutical ingredients, new molecular entities, drug products and inactive ingredients. - The IMPACT Center will provide the support needed to improve medication optimization, advance the practice of pharmacy and will be a driver of care transformation throughout the communities in Mississiippi. - Pharmacist-dispensed immunization is a progressive practice that serves the public by increasing patient access to preventive care, most typically through influenza immunizations and pneumococcal pneumonia immunizations.
+Program offerings increase the number of pharmacists who are trained and able to provide these patient-centered services in urban and rural areas, where access via other sources may be hindered by location or time constraints.

-- Pharmacist-dispensed immunization is a progressive practice that serves the public by increasing patient access to preventive care, most typically through influenza immunizations and pneumococcal pneumonia immunizations.
-Program offerings increase the number of pharmacists who are trained and able to provide these patient-centered services in urban and rural areas, where access via other sources may be hindered by location or time constraints. - Medication Therapy Management is currently acknowledged by the pharmacy profession as the model for innovative pharmacy services to patients.
+Medication Therapy Management is currently acknowledged by the pharmacy profession as the model for innovative pharmacy services to patients.
 The state of Mississippi reimburses pharmacist provision of this progressive service through Medicaid.
-Program offerings provide specific training to enable this level of care to be provided to patients, thereby facilitating prevention of adverse events, and improving patient quality of life through optimization of prescribed therapies. - Diversity is crucial for the School of Pharmacy.
-The school has partnered with the Walgreens Diversity Initiative to provide outreach and recruitment to diverse students in Jackson public schools.
-The school also targets students in the Mississippi Delta to provide them with career awareness.
-The School has also received funds from the Hearin Foundation to develop a PRUDENT scholarship program, focused on diversity.
+Program offerings provide specific training to enable this level of care to be provided to patients, thereby facilitating prevention of adverse events, and improving patient quality of life through optimization of prescribed therapies.